 Summer might be over, but that doesn’t mean the outdoor fun is.
 There’s no shortage of things to do around town, especially now that the weather has cooled down enough for us to go outside and play with our pups in the middle of the day again.
+We put together a list of our favorite fall hiking trails in Los Angeles for you!

 Since there are few things that we love more than going on hikes with our dogs, we’re pretty much experts on all the dog-friendly trails around LA.
 Did you know that some trails in LA are better to visit in the fall than in the summer?
 This is because certain trails lack shade or are too hot for dog’s paws.
 There’s also the danger of rattlesnakes and ticks in hotter weather.

-Here is a list of our favorite trails to hike with your dog when weather cools off.
+Here is a list of our favorite trails to hike with your dog when the weather cools off.

-Best Hiking Trails in the Fall
+Best LA Trails to Hike in the Fall

 Location: 1501 Will Rogers State Park Road